Reviews

 Read MoreCoded Bias

-IN HER first semester as a graduate student at the MIT Media Lab, Joy Buolamwini encountered a peculiar problem.
-Commercial face-recognition software, which detected her light-skinned classmates just fine, couldn’t “see” her face.
-Until, that is, she donned a white plastic mask in frustration.
+In her first semester at the MIT Media Lab, Joy Buolamwini faced a peculiar problem: commercial face‑recognition software detected her light‑skinned classmates but couldn’t “see” her.
+Only when she donned a white plastic mask in frustration did the system recognize her face.
 Coded Bias is...

 Read MoreGirl, Decoded